 This connection scheme is depicted in the Figure 1.

 In this scheme the component provides an interface reference of it’s facet executor to the receptacle of the connector.
 When receiving (or generating) an event the connector will now be able to directly call the component’s executor through the provided reference allowing the most optimal execution sequence.

 Potentially however this connection and execution scheme provides the developer with serious concurrency challenges as the component now has no control over the execution context in which it’s code is called as it is the connector code that determines that execution context.

-While the currently available default (non-ExF) AXCIOMA connector implementations (CORBA4CCM, AMI4CCM, TT4CCM, and DDS4CCM) will by default run single threaded (in the default single threaded locality runtime environment) this may prove difficult to maintain for future versions of these or other implementations.
+While the currently available default (non-ExF) AXCIOMA connector implementations (CORBA4CCM, AMI4CCM, TT4CCM, DDS4CCM, and PSDD4CCM) will by default run single threaded (in the default single threaded locality runtime environment) this may prove difficult to maintain for future versions of these or other implementations.
 As AXCIOMA is intended to provide a middleware agnostic development environment explicitly allowing for the introduction of alternate connector implementations it would (repeatedly) provide considerable development challenges to maintain a predictable execution context for component developers without a solution that is independent of the underlying connector implementations.
 Furthermore, the requirement to keep the event handling single threaded by having only a single thread to receive or generate events would provide a serious constraint diminishing scalability options.

 Apart from concurrency issues there is also the risk of reentrancy in certain middleware implementations like TAOX11.
 It’s thread reuse features are powerful latency boosters but may cause unexpected challenges for component developers.